 One thing everyone can agree on is that newborns should not be expected to sleep through the night.
 Their stomachs are too small and, as a result, they need to eat frequently.
 They also have immature sleep cycles, erratic naps, day and night confusion, and their bodies don't start producing melatonin right away.
 However, all of the above is usually resolved by the age of 4 months.
 Their stomachs can now hold much more milk at a time.
 Their sleep cycles are maturing.
 Day and night confusion should be gone, and their little bodies are now producing melatonin to help them sleep.

 Sleeping through the night is a learned skill, not a developmental one.
 Yes, someone's friend of a friend may have a baby who just started sleeping through the night without any help.
-Yes, if you wait looooong enough, your child may eventually figure it out.
 Usually in these cases, the parents have sleep-trained their child without even realizing it.
 Yep, you read that right.
 Sleep training is not just letting your child cry for hours, as some may think.
-These parents may have been practicing good sleep skills with their baby or child and it eventually clicked.
+These parents have likely been practicing good sleep skills with their baby or child without realizing they were sleep training.

 For most babies and children, though, it might take a bit more effort.
 Learning the skill of sleeping through the night is like a big puzzle; there are a lot of little pieces that need to fit together in order for it to happen.
 Some babies/parents are able to figure out the pieces themselves, and others need to be taught how to do it through sleep training.

 Sleeping through the night is a learned skill, not a developmental one.
 If you're waiting for your child to just start sleeping through the night on his own, you could be waiting a while.
-Sleep training (which does not have to be just leaving your baby to cry) is a way to teach your baby how to do this skill that he is already developmentally able to do.
+Sleep training is a way to teach your baby how to do this skill that he is already developmentally able to do.

 ~Ashley Bell, pediatric sleep consultant